-If installing a different Software Development tool chain, please refer to the applicable version of the QuickStart manual.
+^{1:} If installing a different tool chain, please refer to the corresponding QuickStart manual.

 The Keil evaluation development tool chain will be installed to your hard drive.
 Additional software, such as Adobe Acrobat Reader, will also be offered for installation.